 How we manage your homeowners or condominium association in Flint Hill

-We require that the tenant abide by all community and association covenants.
-To assist us in this endeavor, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association covenants.
+To assist us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-a handy source for rental investors in Flint Hill
+a good archive for rental investors in Flint Hill

-- Before you lease out your rental in Flint Hill
+- Before you rent out your property in Flint Hill

 - Collections and evictions